Performance art: Pussy Riot

-On February 21, 2012, as a part of their protest against the re-election of Vladímir Putin, various women of the artistic collective Pussy Riot entered the Cathedral of Christ the Saviour of Moscow of the Russian Orthodox Church.
+On February 21, 2012, as a part of their protest against the re-election of Vladimir Putin, various women of the artistic collective Pussy Riot entered the Cathedral of Christ the Saviour of Moscow of the Russian Orthodox Church.
 They made the sign of the cross, bowed before the shrine, and started to interpret a performance compound by a song and a dance under the motto "Virgin Mary, put Putin Away".
 On March 3, they were detained.
 On March 3, 2012, Maria Alyokhina and Nadezhda Tolokonnikova, Pussy Riot members, were arrested by the Russian authorities and accused of vandalism.
 At first, they both denied being members of the group and started a hunger strike for being incarcerated and taken apart from their children until the trials began in April.
 On March 16 another woman, Yekaterina Samutsévitch, who had been previously interrogated as a witness, was arrested and accused as well.

 On July 5, formal charges were filed against the group, along with a 2,800-page indictment.
 That same day they were notified that they had until July 9 to prepare their defense.
 In reply, they announced a hunger strike, pleading that two days was an inappropriate time frame to prepare their defense.
 On July 21, the court extended their preventive prison to last six more months.
 The three detained members were recognized as political prisoners by the Union of Solidarity with Political Prisoners.
 Amnesty International considers them to be prisoners of conscience for "the severity of the response of the Russian authorities".